Muslim Marriage and Divorce

-Under the provisions of THE HINDU MARRIED WOMEN’S RIGHT TO SEPARATE RESIDENCE AND MAINTENANCE ACT, 1946; a Hindu married women can seek for separation from her husband and ask for maintenance from him depending upon fulfilling some criteria which are-
+Under the provisions of the Hindu Married Women’s RIGHT TO SEPARATE RESIDENCE AND MAINTENANCE ACT, 1946; a Hindu married woman can seek separation from her husband and ask for maintenance from him depending upon fulfilling some criteria which are-

 - If he is suffering from any loathsome disease not contracted from her;